dmg85/Basci-Javascript-Platzi/README.md

 # Basci-Javascript-Platzi
-Exercises from the Platzi Javascript Course
+Exercises from the Javascript Platzi course